genaim/TP2_2425/practicas/P1/enunciado_en.md

 Key `timeslot` is optional, its default value is 1.

-In both cases above, key `timeslot` is optional, its default value is 1.

 Once the above builders are defined, we can use them to create a corresponding factory as follows: